Are You Ready to Be a Police Officer?

 The public has always expected high ethical standards from their police officers.
 The digital age, however, has exposed police to a whole new level of scrutiny, with much attention paid to the small but harmful few officers whose actions damage public support for the police.

 What does all that mean for new officers today?
 In short, it means that their job is only going to get harder.
 The world for police officers is becoming increasingly dangerous.
 It's not just the physical dangers that are inherent in a law enforcement career; applicants understand those.
 But many current officers feel increased concern about their own job security.

 Real or perceived, law enforcement professionals report feeling that they're one bad YouTube video away from losing their job.
 Moreover, they report the concern that public perceptions restrict their ability to do their jobs.

 The Job Is Only Getting Harder

-The bottom line - and what you really need to know - is that the job of a police officer is only going to get harder.
+The bottom line, and what you really need to know if you're considering a career in law enforcement, is that the job of a police officer is only going to get harder.
 Without a plan to maintain both your mental and physical health, you'll have difficulty coping with the stresses of the job.